yrahul3910/voting-app/README.md

 The main source code is in the `src` directory.
 Sass is used for styling.

 ## Authentication
 Passport.js is used to authenticate users.
 The site uses Google OAuth2 for signing up and logging in, so the `passport-google-oauth` package is used.
 The file `passport.js` is the configuration file for Passport.
+Some code for this part is taken from [Scotch.io](https://scotch.io/tutorials/easy-node-authentication-google).

 # Database
 MongoDB is used for the database, and the MongoDB driver for Node is used to modify the database, which is hosted on mLab.
 The database will have two collections: